matt-auckland/uoa-karate-wiki/docs/kata/index.md

 ## Kata Types

+Kata are classed into two broad categories **Heishugata** and **Kaishugata**

 ### Heishugata

+Literally Closed Kata.
+These can be considered basic or fundamental kata, primarily focused on body mechanics such as breathing, stepping, and general muscular control.
+They also teach some basic striking and blocking mechanics.
+Sanchin and Tensho are the only heishugata.

 ### Kaishugata

+Literally "Open Kata".
+These can be considered to be more advanced kata where the practicioner is introduced to a variety of movements and attacking/defending techniques.
+This includes every kata other than Sanchin and Tensho.
 ## Tips

+Record a video of yourself doing the kata, you'll definitely find things you can improve by watching the video.
 ### Common mistakes in kata to watch out for

 - Short-cutting techniques. i.e. not fully completing a technique before starting the next